-It is expected that a very general cubic is irrational though no such example is found so far.
-For rational ones, the four types of rational cubics mentioned in the very beginning constitute four different divisors $\cC_{14}$, $\cC_{26}$, $\cC_{38}$, and $\cC_{42}$ in $\cC$.
-Besides these, there are codimension one loci in $\cC_8$ \cite{Has99} and $\cC_{18}$ \cite{AHTV19} known to parametrize rational cubics.
-Singular cubics are also rational.
-They are characterized by possessing certain labellings of discriminants $2$ and $6$ \cite{Has00}*{\S4.2 \& \S4.4} (see also \cite{Has16}*{\S2.3}).
+A very general cubic is expected to be irrational, though no such example has been found so far.
+For rational examples, the four types of cubics mentioned in the beginning constitute four divisors $\cC_{14}$, $\cC_{26}$, $\cC_{38}$, and $\cC_{42}$ in $\cC$.
+Besides these, there are codimension~$1$ loci in $\cC_8$, see \cite{Has99}, and $\cC_{18}$, see \cite{AHTV19}, known to parametrize rational cubics.
+Singular cubics, which are characterized by their limiting Hodge structures possessing certain labellings of discriminants $2$ and $6$, see \cite{Has00}*{\S4.2 and \S4.4} (see also \cite{Has16}*{\S2.3}), are also rational.

-Since the Cremona map $F_V$ can possibly transform a smooth cubic into a singular one, it is necessary to consider the closure $\overline{\cC_{20}}$ of $\cC_{20}$ in the Laza--Looijenga compactification $\overline{\cC}$ \cite{Laz10}*{Theorem~1.2}, and extend $\sigma_V$ as a birational involution on $\overline{\cC_{20}}$.
+Since the Cremona map $F_V$ can possibly transform a smooth cubic into a singular one, it is necessary to consider the closure $\overline{\cC_{20}}$ of $\cC_{20}$ in the Laza--Looijenga compactification $\overline{\cC}$, see \cite{Laz10}*{Theorem~1.2}, and extend $\sigma_V$ as a birational involution on $\overline{\cC_{20}}$.
 For simplicity, we still use $\sigma_V$ to denote this extension.
-The loci of singular cubics of discriminants $2$ and $6$ in $\overline{\cC}$ will be denoted as $\cC_2$ and $\cC_6$, respectively.
+The loci of singular cubics of discriminants $2$ and $6$ in $\overline{\cC}$ will be denoted by $\cC_2$ and $\cC_6$, respectively.

 \begin{thm} For each $d = 26, 38, 42$, the birational involution $\sigma_V$ maps a component of $\cC_{20}\cap\cC_d$ birationally onto a component of $\overline{\cC_{20}}\cap\cC_{d'}$ where $d'$ cannot be in the list